How to Make the Best Pumpkin Pie

 STEP 2: In a small saucepan, combine the pumpkin, brown sugar, ginger, cinnamon, cloves, and salt.
 Cook the ingredients over medium heat for 4 to 5 minutes, stirring occasionally.
 Remove the pan from the heat and set it aside to cool slightly.

 STEP 3: In a large bowl, lightly beat the two eggs.
-Then add in the milk, whipping cream, and vanilla and stir until combined.
+Then add the milk, whipping cream, and vanilla and stir until combined.

 Add a dollop of whipped cream with a light sprinkle of cinnamon and you've got a tasty fall dessert to enjoy and share.